...by leveraging our refined development process and team of highly communicative, attentive blockchain engineering specialists

 In less than 5 months we took this client from zero to paid customers for their MVP.
 Real-time chat application for healthcare providers that is in use by providers now.

 We built the prototype of this full stack application for blockchain-based title insurance

 We own & operate this SaaS tool that allows users to monitor and analyze custom Twitter queries.
 We are applying Web3 to Twilert to allow crypto subscriptions soon

 Current Projects we are working on:

-We are currently working on building an NFT sports game.
-With player to player sports betting.
+We are currently working on building a system for Fantasy Sports & NFTs for a trusted client .
+With player to player matchups and nft rewards.
 Look out for more to come on this project as we develop with them further.

 How Wallphy Got Their Blockchain Analysis Tool Built On Time & On Budget (with Enhancements) while Eliminating Hiring Risks

 Evan Gobdel and Chad Blish, founders of Wallphy.io, set out to change the way we identify the behaviors of token holders.
 Their creation of a blockchain infrastructure that stores and records all transactional data is a cutting-edge technology.

 Researching novel micro-cap projects has been difficult for even experts in the crypto space.
 Wallphy helps simplify the process of identifying scams and “rug- pulls” by providing risk profile analysis.
 Potential Airdrop alerts, whale wallet analysis, and minting contract tracking makes combing Etherscan a thing of the past with Wallphy.
 Wallphy.io started by diving deep into the tremendous amount of information out there on the blockchain and relevant websites.

 They found no tools that would simplify the massive amount of data or even show information at the wallet level.
 This is how the idea of Wallphy.io emerged.
 This problem needed a solution but neither Chad nor Even did knew where to start.
 The founders talked with many different potential blockchain development shops over the span of two months.